fatiando/boule/doc/api/index.rst

    :toctree: generated/

     Ellipsoid
-    Sphere

-All ellipsoids are instances of the :class:`~boule.Ellipsoid` or the :class:`~boule.Sphere` classes.
-See the class reference documentation for a list their derived physical properties (attributes) and computations/transformations that they can perform (methods).
+All ellipsoids are instances of the :class:`~boule.Ellipsoid` See the class reference documentation for a list their derived physical properties (attributes) and computations/transformations that they can perform (methods).